Celebrating and supporting Indigenous artists and collectives

 Individual Artists*:

-• undergraduate & college students are not eligible to apply
+• undergraduate and college students are not eligible to apply.

-• are not eligible to nominate or receive Toronto Arts Foundation awards while serving as an executive board member or staff of Toronto Arts Foundation or Toronto Arts Council
+• nominees are not eligible to nominate or receive Toronto Arts Foundation awards while serving on the board member or staff of Toronto Arts Foundation or Toronto Arts Council

 Collectives*: